This API gathers information about an access token.

 true if the client ID alias was used when the token request was made.

-The subject (= resource owner's ID) of the access token.
+The subject who is associated with the access token.

 The scopes covered by the access token.